Rezo (film)

-Rezo (Знаешь, мама, где я был?) is a 2017 Russian animated semi-autobiographical film directed by Leo Gabriadze based on the memories and illustrations of his father, theatre and film director, writer and artist Rezo Gabriadze.
+Rezo (Знаешь, мама, где я был?) is a 2018 Russian animated semi-autobiographical film directed by Leo Gabriadze based on the memories and illustrations of his father, theatre and film director, writer and artist Rezo Gabriadze.
 Produced by the Bazelevs Company with the support of the Russian Ministry of Culture, the film had its world premiere on 23 April 2018 in the showroom and cinema halls of the GUM.
 The film won Best Animated Feature Film at the 12th Asia Pacific Screen Awards.

 Premise

-The film is set in the post-World War II city of Tskhaltubo, near Kutaisi.
+The film is set in the post-World War II city of Tskaltubo, near Kutaisi.
 The film features sketches from the life of a ten-year-old Rezo, in whose world reality is closely intertwined with fantasies and dreams, which various historical figures, relatives, friends and enemies of Rezo inhabit.

 Release

 The film had its world premiere on 23 April 2018 in the showroom and cinema halls of the GUM.